 Kostyantyn Dumchev, MD, MPH, presented An Integrated Intervention to Increase ART and MAT Reduces Mortality Among PWID: Results from the HPTN 074 Randomized Trial.
-The study provides evidence that an integrated intervention targeting HIV-infected people who inject drugs (PWID) can substantially reduce all-cause mortality among PWID and their injection partners.
+The study provides evidence that an integrated intervention targeting people liviging with HIV who inject drugs (PWID) can substantially reduce all-cause mortality among PWID and their injection partners.
 The reduction among indexes can be attributed to enhanced antiretroviral therapy (ART) and medication assisted treatment (MAT) uptake; the mechanisms for reduction among partners will be a subject of additional analyses.

 Jeremy Sugarman, MD, MPH, MA, presented Beneficial Impacts Related to Participating in an International HIV Prevention Trial Involving People Who Inject Drugs.
 In this trial, most participants in both study arms reported beneficial impacts, likely reflecting direct and indirect benefits of participation.